leijendary/tikkie-assessment/README.md

 └───bin
 │   assessment.ts <-- starting point of the app
 │
-└───functions
+└───construct
+│   app-nodejs-function.ts <-- the default construct for NodeJS functions
+│   app-rest-api.ts <-- the default construct for REST API gateway │   app-table.ts <-- the default construct for the DynamoDB tables │   app-topic.ts <-- the default construct for SNS topics
+│
+└───lambda
-│   │   createPerson <-- the function that can create a person │   │   listPersons <-- the function that can get the list of persons │   │   onPersonCreated <-- the function that is triggered by the CreatePerson queue │
+│   │   createPerson <-- the lambda function that can create a person │   │   listPersons <-- the lambda function that can get the list of persons │   │   onPersonCreated <-- the lambda function that is called by person-created-event topic │
 └───lib
 │   assessment-stack.ts <-- starting point of the actual stack
 │
+└───notification
+│   topic-notification.ts <-- an abstraction to publish SNS topics
+│
+└───repository
+│   person-repository.ts <-- an abstraction to access person records
+│
 └───resource
-    person-function.ts <-- contains all the constructs for the /persons API
+│   person-function.ts <-- contains all the constructs for the /persons API │
+└───types <-- contains the data types
+└───utils <-- contains utility classes
 ```

 # Running the stack